Zheng Yuanshu

-Zheng Yuanshu (鄭元璹, d.
-646), courtesy name Defang (德芳), was a Chinese official and general who served under the Northern Zhou, Sui, and Tang dynasties.
+Zheng Yuanshu (鄭元璹; died 646), courtesy name Defang (德芳), was a Chinese official and general who served under the Northern Zhou, Sui, and Tang dynasties.
 A native of Xingze County, Zhengzhou (present-day Xingyang, Henan), he belonged to the third branch of the northern lineage of Zheng clan of Xingyang.
 He is noted for repeated diplomatic missions to the Türks and for senior military and ceremonial posts in early Tang.

 Early life and family

 Zheng Yuanshu was the son of Zheng Yi, governor of Qizhou and his wife Lady Xiao, granddaughter of Emperor Jianwen of Liang through his second son Xiao Daxin (523–551), Prince of Xunyang.
 By his father's merits he received the honorary rank yitong and was appointed as governor of Chenggao with 2,000 households.
 Gifted in letters and fond of the arts, Zheng entered military service young.
 Under the Sui he served as General of Agile Cavalry (驃騎將軍), later Commandant of the Martial Guard (武賁郎將), rising for military merit to Right Grand Master for Glorious Happiness (右光祿大夫) and Right Guard General (右候衛將軍).
 Late in the Daye era, appointed Grand Administrator of Wencheng Commandery.

 On 12 October 617, Zhang Lun (張倫), an officer of Li Yuan, captured Longquan and Wencheng.
 Zheng was captured but released by Li Yuan, who appointed him Minister of Ceremonies (太常卿).
 After Li Yuan seized the capital, Zheng concurrently served as Banner-Participating General (參旗將軍) and was often sent to inspect forces and instruct them in military law.

 In early 618, during the uprising of Xiao Xian at Jiangling, Li Yuan commissioned Zheng to lead a force via the Shangshan–Shangluo route, taking territories east of Nanyang.

 In autumn 618 he and Li Chen (李琛), an extended Tang imperial family member, were sent to present singing girls to Shibi Qaghan of the Turks.
 On 17 November 618, when Zhu Can attacked Xizhou, Emperor Gaozu ordered Zheng to lead 10,000 infantry and cavalry; on 1 January 619 he defeated Zhu at Shangzhou.